-Note

-(1) Prerequisites for the program are Spanish III or equivalent Spanish skill and
+- \(1) Prerequisites for the program are Typing I or equivalent skill and Spanish III or equivalent Spanish proficiency. - \(2) Core Courses: A grade of C or better is required for graduation.

-(2) Core Courses: D grades do not fi ment.

-Taught in Spanish and English.
+\(3) Taught in Spanish and English.

-(4) See General Education Requirements under the Graduation section

-this catalog for the reading requi

-(5) See General Education Requirements under the Graduation section of

-a bach this catalog for Humanities elect ives.

-(6) Highly recommended Spanish elective: SPA 225, SPA 226, SPA 240, or

-any SPA 200 series.

-(7) Electives should be selected with h the assis stance of an C ED advisor

-from the following courses:
+- \(4) See General Education Requirements under the Graduation section of this catalog for the reading requirement. - \(5) See General Education Requirements under the Graduation section of this catalog for Humanities electives. - \(6) Highly recommended Spanish elective: SPA 225, SPA 226, SPA 240, or any SPA 200 series. - \(7) Electives should be selected with the assistance of an OED advisor from the following courses:

+advisor irom and rememing coa.

-Typing III OED (3)
+Typing III OED 211 (3)

-Shorthand IV OED 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 (3)
+Shorthand IV OED 202 (3)

-Co-op Related Class in OED OED (1)
+Co-op Related Class in OED OED 199 (1)

 Co-op Work in OED OED 199 (2)

 Records Management:

 Development of a Program OED 131 (3)

-Records Management: (0)
+Records Management:

 Supervision OED 232 (3)